amnn/typed-geomlab-report/report.md

 It will happily assign it the type $(\mathbf{num}:(\mathbf{num}:[\,]))\to\mathbf{num}$, or, by lifting list literals to the type-level $[\mathbf{num}, \mathbf{num}]\to\mathbf{num}$.

 Unfortunately, we have lost the ability to typecheck lists, for two reasons.
 Firstly, now that nil and cons inhabit distinct types, any case expression with both nil and cons patterns causes a unification error, because we enforce the rule that patterns of case expressions be unifiable.
 Secondly, if we define a recursive function over lists (e.g. \texttt{length}), it will cause the tail of the list to be unified with the list itself, creating a cyclic type; something else HM prohibits.
-The first of these issues is addressed immediately --- in \text{Section~\ref{sec:unions}} --- below, and the second will be dealt with in \text{Section~\ref{sec:recursive}}.
+The first of these issues is addressed immediately --- in \text{Section~\ref{sec:unions}} --- below and the second will be dealt with in \text{Section~\ref{sec:recursive}}.

 \subsection{Unions}\label{sec:unions}